 4. Thailand

 First off, your money goes a lot further.
 Compared to many Western countries, you can live really well on a similar income.
-This is a big deal when you are starting or trying to save money.
+This is a big deal when you are starting out or trying to save money.

 Speaking of community, that is another big draw.
 You will meet people from all over the world who are also working remotely.
 It is easy to make friends, share tips, and team up on projects.
 This social aspect can be a lifesaver when you are far from home.